dfinity/feedback/README.md

 ## Context

-This application is indended as a realistic full-stack dapp with a Motoko backend.
+This application demonstrates a realistic full-stack dapp with a Motoko backend.

 ## Local Development